Limit theorems for moment processes of beta Dyson's Brownian motions and beta Laguerre processes: Introduction

 where

 Moreover, for any $M\in \N$, $\{\sqrt N (\bra{L_N, P_n} - \bra{\nu_c, P_n} )\}_{n=0}^M$ jointly converge in distribution to independent Gaussian random variables. \end{theorem}

 The above theorem is included in the statement of Theorem~\ref{thm:Gaussian-CLT-orthogonal}.
 This result provides more information than the CLT~\eqref{CLT-f} mentioned above.
 Such type of CLT statements concerning with orthogonal polynomials has already been known for the three classical beta ensembles (Gaussian beta ensembles, beta Laguerre ensembles and beta Jacobi ensembles) with fixed $\beta$ \cite{Cabanal-French, Dumitriu-Paquette-2012}.
 This paper uses an idea of choosing orthogonal polynomials from \cite{Cabanal-French} but detailed arguments are totally different.
 We establish analogous results on the Laguerre case as well.
-However, the approach does not seem work with the Jacobi case.
-We leave the Jacobi case as a future work.
+The Jacobi case which requires more works will be written in a forthcoming paper.

 The paper is organized as follows.
 LLNs and CLTs for moment processes of the eigenvalue process \eqref{Dyson} (the Gaussian case) are established in Section 2.
 Then Section 3 deals with the Laguerre case by using similar arguments.